provider image

 Comprehensive information for you or a loved one — including treatment options and discounts on popular medications.

-Multiple sclerosis (MS) is a common autoimmune disease that affects your central nervous system (brain and spinal cord).
+Multiple sclerosis (MS) is an autoimmune disease that affects your central nervous system (brain and spinal cord).
 It can cause many symptoms, like vision changes, balance problems, and weakness.

 When you have MS, your immune system mistakenly attacks your brain and spinal cord.
 This damages the protective coating on your nerves, called myelin.
 It can also cause scarring (sclerosis).
 These changes make it hard for your body’s nervous system to work properly.